Commercial Collection Agency Certification Program

 1. INITIAL APPLICATION FEE: The initial Application Fee is $1,250.00 plus the Annual Certification Fee based on the agency size (see below).
 This initial application fee shall be used solely to cover the costs of CLLA, and/or its independent, third-party agent reviewing the application, obtaining individual credit reports, individual background checks, an Agency trade report, on-site visit, and internal administrative costs.
 Applicant must complete the Application Form and provide the list of documents identified therein as well as supply the Trust Activities Questionnaire.
 Agency applications received will be reviewed and approvals or denials shall be rendered on a quarterly basis.

 2. ANNUAL CERTIFICATION FEE: All certifications begin on January 1 and expire on December 31.
 The Annual Certification Fee will be pro-rated for new applicants.
 Annual Fees, less actual expenses incurred, as set forth in the CLLA / IACC Agreement shall be used for the sole purpose of marketing and promoting the Certification Program.

 |Over 50 employees||$2,450.00|

-The CLLA, on or about November 15th, shall mail an invoice to all agencies for the Annual Certification Fee, along with the Application Form, Trust Activities Questionnaire, and list of documents required therein for both.
+The CLLA, on or about November 15th, shall mail an invoice to all agencies for the Annual Certification Fee.
+Prior to the mailing of the invoice, the Application Form, Trust Activities Questionnaire, and list of documents required will be sent.
 Agencies shall provide a response to all documents and pay the applicable Annual Certification Fee on or before December 1st.
-In the event everything is not received by that date, the SAAC Committee shall be charged with following up with agencies.
+In the event everything is not received by that date, the Strategic Alliance Advisory Committee shall be charged with following up with agencies.
 If everything is not received by January 1st, no certificate will be issued to any Agency unless and until all invoices have been paid in full, and all documents are provided.

 C. Competency Requirements